Why "generic GPT" can't write your next email

 - Secure frameworks that maintain privacy while activating your proprietary information.

-- Contextual awareness that allows AI to understand the full picture of your business relationships.
+- Contextual awareness that enables AI to understand complete business relationships.

 You don’t need a more eloquent stranger writing your emails.
 You need a partner that actually understands your work, voice, and context.

 This makes the difference between AI that creates additional work through necessary editing and AI that actually completes tasks effectively.
-It’s not just a technical distinction, it’s the difference between frustration and actual productivity.
+It’s not a technical distinction.
+It’s the difference between frustration and actual productivity.

 AI is only as smart as what it knows, and right now, generic AI doesn’t know you or your business.
 That’s the fundamental limitation we need to overcome.